Eligibility requirements for financial aid are:

 Cancellation and Refund Policy

-B) Three-Day Cancellation: All monies paid by an applicant will be refunded, minus the $25.00 application fee, if notice is received in the school office within 3 days after signing an enrollment agreement and making an initial payment.
+2. THREE-DAY CANCELLATION: All monies paid by an applicant will be refunded if notice is received in the school office within 3 days after signing an enrollment agreement and making an initial payment.

-C) Post-Visit Cancellation: Applicants who have not visited the school prior to enrollment are entitled to a refund of all monies paid minus the $25.00 application fee, if notice is received in the school office within 3 days after the scheduled orientation or following a tour of the school facilities and inspection of equipment.
+3. POST-VISIT CANCELLATION: Applicants who have not visited the school prior to enrollment are entitled to a refund of all monies paid if notice is received in the school office within 3 days after the scheduled orientation or following a tour of the school facilities and inspection of equipment, whichever comes first.

-D) Cancelled Reservation: Applicants requesting cancellation more than 3 days after signing an enrollment agreement and making an initial payment, but who do not report for class, may request a refund of any monies paid to the school.
-All tuition and related fees except the $25.00 application fee and $125.00 administrative fee will be refunded.
+4. CANCELLED RESERVATION: Applicants requesting cancellation more than 3 days after signing an enrollment agreement and making an initial payment, but who do not report for class, may request a refund of monies paid to the school.
+All tuition and related fees except the $150.00 reservation fee will be refunded.

-E) First Week Withdrawal: For a student withdrawing after entering school and attending class but within the first week of the semester, the school shall retain 10% of the tuition, the activity fee, the $25 application fee and a $125 administrative fee.
+1. FIRST WEEK WITHDRAWAL: For a student withdrawing after entering school and attending class but within the first week of the semester, the school shall retain 10% of the tuition, the activity fee, and the $150.00 reservation fee.

-F) After First Week Withdrawal: For a student withdrawing after one week, but within the first four weeks of the semester, the school shall retain 45% of the tuition.
-The application fee, the activity fee, and the administrative fees are also retained.
+2. AFTER FIRST WEEK WITHDRAWAL: For a student withdrawing after one week, but within the first four weeks of the semester, the school shall retain 45% of the tuition.
+The activity fee and the reservation fees are also retained.

 Please note: Lab fees are refunded at the same percentage and on the same schedule as tuition charges.